StephenLegacy/GotendiaWeb/README.md

 # Gotendia — README

-Welcome — this repo contains the Gotendia marketing site built with Next.js (App Router), TypeScript, Tailwind CSS, and a small component library (UI primitives in `components/ui`).
-This README explains how to get the project running locally, build & deploy, and covers a few common gotchas you might run into (favicons, imported images, text gradients).
+Welcome — this repo contains the Gotendia site built with Next.js (App Router), TypeScript, Tailwind CSS, and a small component library (UI primitives in `components/ui`).
+This README explains how to get the project running locally, build & deploy.

 **Repository**: https://github.com/GOTENDIA/gotendia.git